deepakpatnaik2002/RetinoAI-Advanced-Diabetic-Retinopathy-Staging/README.md

 The Summary of the steps we followed:
 1. **Data collection**: Collect a large dataset of retinal images from diabetic patients, including both normal and diseased images.
   - The dataset can be accessed via this link from kaggle: [Blindness_Detection](https://www.kaggle.com/competitions/aptos2019-blindness-detection/data).
-**Note:**
 2. **Data preprocessing**: Preprocess the images to normalize their size and color, and remove any artifacts or noise.
 Apply Gaussian blur to smooth out any minor variations in the images.